August-murr/Lab/GSM8K-Self-Improvement/Readme.md

 For the full explanation, visit the [article](link_to_article).

-These example scripts demonstrate how to use [ScalableGen](https://github.com/August-murr/ScalableGen) for various tasks such as benchmarking a base model (Mistral), tuning models with adapters, generating responses, creating preference datasets, and training low-rank adapters.
+These example scripts demonstrate how to use [ScalableGen](https://github.com/August-murr/ScalableGen) for various tasks such as benchmarking a base model (Mistral) on the GSM8K benchmark, tuning models with adapters, generating responses, creating preference datasets, and training low-rank adapters.

 ## Scripts Overview

 ### Benchmarking and Response Generation

 - **`mistral_gsm8k_benchmarking.py`**
-  - **Purpose:** Uses ScalableGen with the GSM8K test set to generate responses to math questions and extracts their answers into a database.
+  - **Purpose:** Uses ScalableGen with the GSM8K test set to generate responses to math questions and extracts their answers into the database.
   - **Usage:** Can also be applied to the train set of the GSM8K dataset to generate responses.

 - **`calculating_benchmark.py`**
-  - **Purpose:** Calculates the number of correct answers to benchmark the model's performance.
+  - **Purpose:** Calculates the number of correct answers to benchmark the models performance.

 ### Preference Dataset Creation